 Contraindications to enteral rehydration include haemodynamic instability, abdominal distension, concern over ileus, absent bowel sounds, or impaired airway reflexes.

 IV therapy is more invasive and involves placing and maintaining IV access.
-There are also iatrogenic complications including electrolyte disturbance should inappropriate fluids / composition / volume / rate be used.
+There are also iatrogenic complications, including electrolyte disturbance, should inappropriate fluids/composition/volume / rate be used.

 But… in severely dehydrated children, put away the ORS and apple juice.
-They will need IV rehydration as first line.
+They will need IV rehydration as the first line.

 Antiemetics